 Martin Luther declared that the Word of God was sufficient in the life of the church and the believer instead of tradition and the papal decrees.
-Martin Luther got the Word of God into the hands of the common people and this spread to Geneva by John Calvin, Zurich by Ulrich Zwingli and Scotland by John Knox.
+Martin Luther got God’s Word into the hands of the common people, and this spread to Geneva by John Calvin, Zurich by Ulrich Zwingli, and Scotland by John Knox.

-Christianity spread throughout the world and continues on today to those are saved by grace through faith in Christ alone (Ephesians 2:8-9).
+Christianity spread throughout the world and continues today to those who are saved by grace through faith in Christ alone (Ephesians 2:8-9).

-Below are some helpful places to start in exploring and studying the Reformation for yourself or as a family.
-This is just a small sampling of what is out there but they have been a help to me and our family in understanding church history.
+Below are some helpful places to explore and study the Reformation for yourself or as a family.
+This is just a small sampling of what is out there, but they have helped our family and me understand church history.

 (Scroll down to the bottom of the post for a great video overview of the Reformation)

 Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
 Through him we have also obtained access by faith into this grace in which we stand, and we rejoice in hope of the glory of God.

 *The Luther Documentary is free to stream online.
 It’s an award-winning documentary, and it’s on Ligonier’s YouTube channel here.
 It’s only free for the month of October 2022, so don’t miss it!

 My top book pick is The Unquenchable Flame: Discovering the Heart of the Reformation by Michael Reeves (I picked it up on Kindle and highly recommend it!)